lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/overview.md

 ## Moving Data to/from ZIH Systems

-There are at least three tools to exchange data between your local workstation and ZIH systems:
+There are at least three tools for exchanging data between your local workstation and ZIH systems:
 `scp`, `rsync`, and `sftp`.
 Please refer to the offline or online man pages of [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html), [rsync](https://man7.org/linux/man-pages/man1/rsync.1.html), and [sftp](https://man7.org/linux/man-pages/man1/sftp.1.html) for detailed information.

-No matter what tool you prefer, it is crucial that the **export nodes** are used prefered way to copy data to/from ZIH systems.
-Please follow the linkt to documentation on [export nodes](export_nodes.md) for further reference and examples.
+No matter what tool you prefer, it is crucial that the **export nodes** are used as preferred way to copy data to/from ZIH systems.
+Please follow the link to the documentation on [export nodes](export_nodes.md) for further reference and examples.

 ## Moving Data Inside ZIH Systems: Datamover